endevver/mt-plugin-bob/README.md

 example.
 Often in large multiblog installs, however, circumstances arise where some templates aren't republished when needed.

-Bob the Rebuilder provides a way to republish a blog (or a part of a blog) on a recurring schedule.
+Bob the Rebuilder provides a way to republish a blog or website (or a part of a blog or website) on a recurring schedule.
 For example, create a job to republish an entire blog every 24 hours, or create a job to republish all index archives every 10 minutes.
 An unlimited number of jobs can be created to republish any blog (or part of it) according to a number of set frequency choices.

 # Prerequisites

-* Movable Type 4.x or 5.1+
+* Movable Type 5.1+
 * `run-periodic-tasks` must be running